Elenikats/Elenikats/README.md

 ### Hi there 👋
-I'm Eleni - a full-stack web developer living in Berlin. 👩‍💻
+I'm Eleni - a junior frontend developer living in Berlin. 👩‍💻

 - My technology stack: